polterguy/fine-tune-hyperlambda/snippets/static-snippets/training/example-6.md

-Wrap the above code into an endpoint
+Wrap the following code into an endpoint

 ```hyperlambda
 strings.concat